This is the 3rd installment of a series of four memorable tours given at Cedar Mountain Battlefield in 2019.

-Board members Michael Block and Lon Lacy talk while Joseph reads the transcript of my great-great grandfather’s September 1861 letter written from Harper’s Ferry, on the Maryland side of the river.
+Board members Michael Block and Lon Lacey talk while Joseph reads the transcript of my great-great grandfather’s September 1861 letter written from Harper’s Ferry, on the Maryland side of the river.

-Board member Lon Lacy shows Joseph his ancestor’s carbine with name inscribed on the stock.
+Board member Lon Lacey shows Joseph his ancestor’s carbine with name inscribed on the stock.

 FCMB Vice President Michael Block sets the stage for the battlefield tour.

 At “The Point.”
 This is the spot on the battlefield where the 28th New York charged through the wheat field to attack the weak Confederate left flank.